Bascil/golang-fiber-backend/README.md

 # golang-fiber-react-project-with-roles-and-permissions

-A Go (golang) backend application developed on Fiber Framework with React Frontend
+A Go (golang) backend application developed on Fiber Framework

 > This project is intended for developers who wish to expand their skills in using go to develop enterprise applications.
 This application uses MySQL database

-It can be used as a fully functional ERP with a working authentication system as well as user management with roles and permission
+It can be used as a fully functional backend with a working authentication system as well as user management with roles and permission

 ## Installation